gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ### Step #27

-Click on the Variables link (upper left) from the Release Definition.
+Click the Variables tab of the Release Definition (it should have an exclamation mark in red).

 ### Step #28